rileygelwicks/eastwestaudio/doc/ewamanual.rst

   -x, --max-age         in recursive mode, to force regeneration of all files,
                         pass ``-1``.
 To regenerate only files that have changed, pass ``0``.
-If you pass a higher number ``N``, any file older than ``N`` minutes will be regenerated.
+If you pass a higher number ``N``, any file older than ``N`` minutes will be regenerated -D, --delete          delete files in combined directory that aren't in the main directory
-  -D, --delete          delete files in combined directory that aren't
+  -V, --no-vbr          don't put vbr files in the combined directory
-                        in the main directory.
+  -B, --no-broken       don't put broken files in the combined directory -s, --sleep           number of seconds to sleep between file generations;
-  -V, --no-vbr          don't put vbr files in the combined directory.
+                        default: 0.0

 .. hint:: With both ``ewabatch`` and ``ewa``, if you don't specify a config